Updated On : October 10, 2022

 Considering the recent trends of various state judiciary exams, we can safely conclude that it is undeniable proof that the Indian Evidence Act holds significant weightage.

-Asked often in both Prelims and Mains paper of Civil Judge Exam, you cannot take a risk to leave this crucial topic (not even in your dreams).
+Asked often in both the Prelims and Mains papers of the Civil Judge Exam, you cannot risk leaving this crucial topic (not even in your dreams).
 On average, about 12-15 questions are from IEA in Prelims, amounting to 24-30 marks.

 Go through the Indian Evidence Act notes for Judiciary from the following.